 In this way, Henry could associate the usual triggers with things that are just “normal” mundane activities.
 The idea was that eventually he’d learn not to get excited or anxious about them.

-Establishing A Calm Place
+Find A Calm Place For Your Anxious Dog

 Another aspect of this training was self-control.
 We were given a couple of games to practice a few minutes a day to help with calm.
 But before jumping into these, we had to establish a calm place.